To promote an inclusive work and study environment for students and staff with a disability at the Australian National University.

-- The University’s ‘ANU Disability Action Plan’ provides further detail on how the University will work towards further inclusion of people with disabilities and ensure a University environment that is free from discrimination.
+- The University’s ‘ANU Disability Action Plan’ provides further detail on how the University works towards further inclusion of people with disabilities and ensure a University environment that is free from discrimination.

 - The University strongly supports the continued inclusion of people with disabilities in all aspects of the University community.

-- To further advance inclusion of people with disabilities the University will:
+- To further advance inclusion of people with disabilities the University:

-- comply with the Disability Standards for Education 2005
+- complies with the Disability Standards for Education 2005;

-- continue to embed universal design principles into policies and procedures;
+- continues to embed universal design principles into policies and procedures;

-- ensure University employment policies and procedures provide persons with a disability equal employment opportunity, including in recruitment and promotion, employee benefits and conditions and career development;
+- ensures University employment policies and procedures provide persons with a disability equal employment opportunity, including in recruitment and promotion, employee benefits and conditions and career development;

-- encourage positive, informed and unprejudiced attitudes towards people with a disability through educational and staff development programs;
+- encourages positive, informed and unprejudiced attitudes towards people with a disability through educational and staff development programs;

-- continue to take all reasonable steps to eliminate discrimination and harassment on the basis of disability;
+- continues to take all reasonable steps to eliminate discrimination and harassment on the basis of disability;

-- provide appropriate access to facilities, resources and support including through special measures and facilitating reasonable adjustments for staff.
+- provides appropriate access to facilities, resources and support including through special measures and facilitating reasonable adjustments for staff.
 For more information on reasonable adjustments refer to Reasonable adjustments in the workplace; and

-- continue to implement improved information technology for people with a disability.
+- continues to implement improved information technology for people with a disability.